Tag: KZN

 I’d never seen that before.

 We righted him and off he went.
-Driving off we decided it must definitely have been a case of Daddy having bought the car for sonnyboy.
+Driving off we decided it was probably a case of Daddy having bought the car for Sonnyboy.

 Bain of Harrismith